elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * **is_empty()** - returns a boolean value (True or False), if whether the stack is empty or not.
 * **size()** - returns the number of items in the stack.

+To see Stack ADT implementation in Python via a custom Stack Class <a href="https://github.com/elianalopez/Java/blob/master/Assignment1/PLP-Assignment1.pdf">click here for the source code</a>.

 ### Queue
 ### Deque
 ### Linked-List